 In Linux and macOS the

 Once the terminal connection to Puhti is open you can start using it with the Linux command line tools (bash shell).
-Introduction for operating on Linux command line can be found for example from our Linux Basics tutorial for CSC.
+An introduction to operating on the Linux command line can be found, for example, in our Linux Basics tutorial for CSC.
 You can have several Puhti connections open at the same time.

 Using graphical applications

 If you for some reason want to use a slower, X11 based graphical connection, your local computer must have an X server program installed and running.
-In Linux and macOS an X server is normally installed automatically, while for Windows, it needs to be installed separately.
-Free X server for Windows is provided, for example, by MobaXterm or Xming.
+In Linux and macOS an X server is normally installed automatically, while for Windows it needs to be installed separately.
+A free X server for Windows is provided, for example, by MobaXterm or Xming.

 Depending on your local